jtw43/adi-hdl/docs/library/axi_ada4355/index.rst

    * - FPGA_TECHNOLOGY
      - Used to select between FPGA devices, auto set in project.
    * - BUFMRCE_EN
-     - Used to select between evaluation boards that are differentiated by how the frame clock signals are distributed.
+     - Used to select between pinouts that are differentiated by how the frame clock signals are distributed.

 Interface